 Don’t mess with the mafia – is it dangerous to expose the fakers?
 Tussling with the Triads is not to be recommended, says bike boss.

 On your marques – what can manufacturers do to foil the fakers?
 It’s not easy to stymie the copiers, but there are overt, covert, legal-eagle and forensic authentication systems that can help.

-For offline reading convenience, the 25,000 words can be found on an illustration-rich PDF, a Kindle file, an eBook and a Word document.
+For offline reading convenience, the 25,000 words can be found on an illustration-rich PDF, Kindle file, an eBook and Word document.